 Dry drowning is also known as secondary drowning and occurs when someone has inhaled small amounts of water while swimming, usually due to struggling in the water.
-Fluid then builds up in the lungs and causes breathing difficulties.
-Dry drowning is especially scary because it can happen after children are finished swimming for the day and are back at home behaving normally and then all of the sudden they start having trouble breathing.
+The fluid then builds up in the lungs and causes breathing difficulties.
+Dry drowning is especially scary because it can happen after children are finished swimming for the day and are back at home behaving normally and then all of a sudden they start having trouble breathing.

 Water safety tips

 Safe pool practices are critical for parents and caregivers to keep children safe from harm.
 The U.S. Consumer Product Safety Commission’s ‘Pool Safely’ campaign offers the following tips to reduce children’s risk of drowning:

 - Never leave a child unattended in or near water

 - Teach children how to swim

 - Teach children to stay away from drains

 - Ensure all pools and spas have compliant drain covers